10up/Engineering-Best-Practices/_includes/markdown/Typescript.md

 ### Global types definitions

 **Do not** put the application types in the global scope just to avoid importing them.
-You may only create global type definitions when needing to extend global types (e.g `window` object).
+You may only create global type definitions when needing to extend global types (e.g. `window` object).

 To extend global types create a `global.d.ts` file and include them in your `tsconfig.json` in the `include` config option.
 Here's an example for a Next.js project: